 During the liberation of the Western Czechoslovakia by US Army, General Patton brought humanitarian aid worth 261 million dollars.
 It was called “UNRRA”, financed by USA, Canada, Great Britain and others (future UN founding members).
 It was the first project of massive international humanitarian and development assistance in history.
 Starting another occupation, this time by communist Russia, it was banned to talk about “UNRRA” for decades. #lestweforget #remember #remembranceday

 My this year’s TIFF was all about inspiration and learning.
 Learning more about the people in North America, particularly the skating community in LA.
-And getting a new life drive from young talented people putting so much effort into something, resulting in a beautiful story piece.
+And getting a new life drive from young talented people putting an effort into something which resulted in a beautiful story piece.